znuny/manual/source/admin/index.rst

 Administrating an instance requires a bit of experience and understanding of how the administration area works and how modules are interconnected.

 As an administrator you will need to be able to

-* Create And Manage Queues
+* Create and Manage Queues
-* Add And Manage Email Addresses And Accounts
+* Add and Manage Email Addresses and Accounts
 * Filter Emails
 * Perform Automated Tasks
 * Add, Expand, Maintain Processes
 * Add and Maintain Web Services
-* Manage Users, Customers, And Customer Users
+* Manage Users, Customers, and Customer Users
-* Manage Roles, Permissions (Groups), And Access (ACLs).
+* Manage Roles, Permissions (Groups), and Access (ACLs)
-* Activate And Deactivate Features
+* Activate and Deactivate Features
-* Maintain And Read Logs
+* Maintain and Read Logs

 In the following chapters all of the required modules for this work are outlined.